Iglesia ni Cristo: Felix Manalo

 In November 1913, Manalo secluded himself with religious literature and unused notebooks in a friend's house in Pasay, instructing everyone in the home not to disturb him.
-He emerged from seclusion three days later with his new-found doctrines.
+He emerged from seclusion three days later with his newfound doctrines.
 Manalo, together with his wife, went to Punta, Santa Ana, Manila, in November 1913 and started preaching.
 He also returned to his hometown Taguig to evangelize, where he was ridiculed and stoned at his evangelistic meetings with locals.
-He later baptized a few converts, including some of his persecutors, along the Pasig River on December 25, 1913.
+He later baptized a few converts, including some of his persecutors, along the Pasig River on 25 December 1913.
 They formed the first members of the church.
 He eventually attracted more followers.
 Among those he invited to become ministers of his new church would be Bishop Nicolas Zamora of IEMELIF, who was then leading an 11,000-member Methodist church (Zamora refused the offer).
 (Note: According to the INC, Manalo was one of the members of Zamora's congregation when the former joined the Methodists in 1904.
 The extent of the relationship between Manalo and Zamora, however, was not fully explored by both INC and Methodist sources.
-Zamora died on September 14, 1914, two months after Manalo registered the Iglesia ni Kristo.)
-Prompted by concerns that his evangelism and propagation efforts for the new church might be illegal, Manalo later registered his new church as the Iglesia ni Kristo (INK; English: Church of Christ; Spanish: Iglesia de Cristo) on July 27, 1914, at the Bureau of Commerce as a corporation sole, with himself as the first executive minister.
+Zamora died on 14 September 1914, two months after Manalo registered the Iglesia ni Kristo.)
+Prompted by concerns that his evangelism and propagation efforts for the new church might be illegal, Manalo later registered his new church as the Iglesia ni Kristo (INK; lit.
+'Church of Christ'; Iglesia de Cristo) on 13 July 1914, at the Bureau of Commerce as a corporation sole, with himself as the first executive minister, Pedro Inocencio as bishop, Tomas de la Cruz as evangelist, and Serapio Dionisio as deacon.
 Expansion followed as INC started building congregations in the provinces in 1916, with Pasig (then in Rizal Province) having two locales established.
-On December 25, 1918, coinciding with the fifth (5th) anniversary celebration of the church, Manalo was ordained as a minister by the following bishops and pastors: Alejandro Reyes (IEMELIF), Victoriano Mariano (IEMELIF), Gil Domingo (Iglesia de los Cristianos Filipinos), Guillermo Zarco (Presbyterian Church), Emiliano Quijano (Iglesia ni Cristo 1901) (Note: Besides delivering thanksgiving sermon for this occasion, Quijano was also known as the minister who officiated Manalo's wedding.
+On 25 December 1918, coinciding with the fifth (5th) anniversary celebration of the church, Manalo was ordained as a minister by the following bishops and pastors: Alejandro Reyes (IEMELIF), Victoriano Mariano (IEMELIF), Gil Domingo (Iglesia de los Cristianos Filipinos), Guillermo Zarco (Presbyterian Church), Emiliano Quijano (Iglesia ni Cristo 1901) (Note: Besides delivering thanksgiving sermon for this occasion, Quijano was also known as the minister who officiated Manalo's wedding.
 The official name of the Christian Mission established in the Philippines in 1901 is Iglesia Ni Cristo.
 To distinguish this from the INC founded by Felix Manalo in 1914, the year of establishment was added.
-It must be noted that Manalo registered the church in 1914 as Iglesia ni Kristo or INK.), Nicolas Fajardo (Evangelical Church), Roque Bautista (Evangelical Church).
+Manalo registered the church in 1914 as Iglesia ni Kristo or INK.), Nicolas Fajardo (Evangelical Church), Roque Bautista (Evangelical Church).
 The first three ministers of the INC were ordained thereafter, in May 1919, namely Justino Casanova (pangulo ng lupon), Federico Inocencio (kagawad ng lupon), and Teodoro Santiago (kalihim ng lupon).
 Before leaving for the United States in August 1919, he visited the INC congregations and left the newly-ordained ministers in charge of the church until his return to the Philippines in 1921.
 Manalo went twice to the United States to study religion in Protestant-managed schools, first in 1919, and later in 1938.
 (Note: According to the INC, Manalo studied at the Protestant seminary Pacific School of Religion (PSR), affiliated with the United Church of Christ, from 1919 to 1921.
 Manalo himself attested he had once a conflict with a Japanese schoolmate there.
 However, school records indicate that Manalo was never a student of the PSR.)
 Early church members were said to be mostly uneducated, illiterate, and coming from the lower socioeconomic classes, the ministers included.